 interesting is about to happen, and there’s hardly a scene more

 remarkable than the first crossing of Rock Creek.
 The water is deep.
-The

-bog in the engine.
+not a single bog in the engine.
 Others weren't so lucky.

 After the creek, the real fun begins.
 The trail diverges from the ATV

 course and turns into the narrowest of singletrack.
-That, in itself, is not
+That, in itself, is

-the place we call Land of Narrowly Spaced Trees.
+everywhere in the place we call Land of Narrowly Spaced Trees.
 At

 the Moose Run, the difference is, Bill Gusse doesn't care what’s there

 to begin with.
 Orange ribbons hang randomly from trees, to be later

 reinforced with black and white arrows stapled to whatever is

 available.
 In many places it’s up to the riders to find a path linking up

-The challenge of navigating the arrows is caused by the fact that we don’t
+The challenge of navigating the arrows is caused by the fact that we

-to intermingle within the trees, which is great for
+green is welcome to intermingle within the trees, which is great for

 wildlife but tough on dirt bikers.
 Stray from the beaten path and

 other times a rusty old car.
 Even in the more open sections, random

 objects often reach out and grab unsuspecting riders.
 Photographer

 John Gasso's online album showed one unlucky guy being stopped

 in the middle of a creek by what appeared to be a steel cable

 wrapped in his rear wheel.
 Where did it come from?
+Who knows.

 Trees near Morrison apparently don’t stay vertical very long.
 They fall